spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

 - Authentication
 - Ingress
-- Load Balancer
+- Load balancer
 - Logging
 - Monitoring
 - Security
-- Service Mesh
+- Service mesh
-- System Apps
+- System apps

 Check out the [Packs List](integrations.mdx) document, where you can use the filter buttons to display a list of Palette packs in each category and learn about the individual packs.